SciMLCon/www.scimlcon.org/2022/cfp.md

 - Compiler and performance analyses, benchmarks
 - Tutorials teaching and demonstrating the use of SciML software
 - Discussions of software engineering and best practices for SciML use
+- Benchmarking of SciML software in applications or between methods
 - Use of SciML in industrial applications
 - Novel scientific computing and SciML methodologies being prototyped in Julia